Table of Contents

 To add fields and other elements to your search view, click on the field in the left menu:

-When a new search view is created, it has only one column displaying all the fields of the source object.
+When a new search view is created, it has only one column displaying all the fields of the source table.
 You can also create multiple columns of fields by dragging a field to the far left or right side of the list view.

 You can have up to three (3) columns in a single search view: